 Things to do in Kibber

 Kibber’s beautiful vistas are a sight to behold, surrounded by green fields and limestone mountains.
 Few beautiful treks such as Parang La, Dangcham peak, Gette, Chicham, and Tashigang villages originate from Kibber.
-Buddhist heritage can be explored through the neighboring Ki Monastery and the Kibber village temple.
+You can explore the Buddhist heritage through the neighboring Ki Monastery and the Kibber village temple.

 However, the most exciting part about this village is the Kibber WIldlife sanctuary, which is home to the elusive snow leopard, Ibex, and Tibetan wolf.